paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### Coordinates Data Structure

-Another data structure that contain coordinates.
+Another data structure that contains coordinates.
 In the end, it is more efficient to have separate definitions than it is to burden one definition with lots of irrelevant data.
 It is particularly poignant when we are dealing with pass-by-value.

 In this world-view, coordinates use 64-bit double floating points for accuracy and know whether they are degrees or radians.